 Ice Cream Themed Birthday Party Loot Bags

-Over on the side table we had the loot bags ready for guests.
+Over on the side table we had the loot bags ready for guests to take home as party favors.
 We did a lot of little crafts at the party so one of the first activities was to make a label with their name on it for their bag, and tuck their crafts in as they were finished to take home at the end.
 There was a also a “Make Your Own Sundae” kit inside for everyone.
-At the party everyone got to design and create their own ice cream flavour and then bring it home with them -more details on that in our upcoming post on the party activities.
+At the party everyone got to design and create their own ice cream flavour and then bring it home with them -more details on that below.
 Inside the the “Make Your Own Sundae” kit there were bags of sprinkles and candies, chocolate and caramel ice cream sauce, and some assorted cones and waffle bowls all to go with the ice cream they made so they continue the party when they got home!

 I always think it’s fun to display the invite for the party at the front door, so we did.
 There was also a basket of ice cream bubbles for everyone to grab on their way out.

 I also set up a little drinks cart for the party.
-There’s nothing like pretty pastel ice cream coloured paper straws for a party!
+There’s nothing like pretty pastel colors of paper straws for a party!

 My very favourite little detail though has to be the ice cream cone bunting I made.
+It was a nice change from a balloon garland, and it was fun to make our won ice cream party decorations.
 I found the honeycomb ball garland at the dollar stores and picked it up so that I could use the little red one as a cherry on top of our ice cream cone wall backdrop.
 But…then I had another idea.
 I used some small wood veneer cones (usually used as disposable food containers for parties).
 I cut the top point off of the cones to make them look like an ice cream cone, and then hot glued them onto the honeycomb balls.
 It turned out so, so cute and was really easy.